awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

 #.
 Choose :guilabel:`Events`.

 #.
-Use the Event drop down to show only the :guilabel:AddNote` event.
+Use the Event drop down to show only the :guilabel:`AddNote` event.

    .. image:: images/pinpoint-addnote.png
       :scale: 100 %